Welcome to Denmark

 Gamle Stavanger – One of the oldest parts of Stavanger, this area is composed of small, rock streets, lined with old white wooden homes built during the 18th century.
 Taking a walk down here is like going back in time.
 Be sure to take in the history and check out the various paintings, pottery, and more offered by local artists within the area.

-The Royal Palace – Built during the first half of the 19th century, the Royal palace is an interesting place to visit.
+Royal Palace – Built during the first half of the 19th century, the Royal palace is an interesting place to visit.
 Beyond the architecture, and historical significance, many come to see the changing of the guards.
 If you make it to Oslo, it is a neat stop to make during your afternoon adventure.
-The palace is open during the summer.
+The palace is open during the summer for guided tours.

 Ringve Music Museum and Botanical Garden – Located in Trondheim, this a nice switch from your typical museum trip.
 Check out the awesome collection of musical instruments, walk around the park amidst the farm buildings, and enjoy lunch at the tea house.
 This is one of the most underrated stops in Norway.